lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 Adjust permission for shared folders
 ------------------------------------

-If you click the fourth person icon in the Control panel, you can see a list of users who have shared the folder.
+If you click the ''person icon'' in the Control panel, you can see a list of users who have shared the folder.
 Click Select permission to set the sharing permission.